Albluca/ElPiGraph.R/guides/struct.md

 ![](struct_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-As we can see from the plot, the function will highlight the edges connecting the nodes selected (marked TRUE), the edges connecting the nodes not selected (marked FALSE), and the edges connecting the teo groups (marked Multi).
+As we can see from the plot, the function will highlight the edges connecting the nodes selected (marked TRUE), the edges connecting the nodes not selected (marked FALSE), and the edges connecting the the groups (marked Multi).

 Similarly, we have